 WITH THAT SAID, the pain you were feeling from your contractions should completely go away.
 However, you will still feel the pressure of the baby’s head.
 Most women report this as uncomfortable, especially as you get closer and closer to delivery.

-Also, epidurals aren’t perfect, and there is a small fraction of women whom receive them and they either are one-sided, or don’t work at all.
+Also, epidurals aren’t perfect, and there is a small fraction of women who receive them and they either are one-sided or don’t work at all.
 If this is the case, let your nurse know and there are a few things we can do to try and make you as comfortable as possible!

 Well, there you have it!
-That’s the entire procedure from start to finish.
+That’s the entire epidural process from start to finish.
 I hope you’ve taken some info from this post.
 Even if you aren’t planning on an epidural during labor, it’s certainly always helpful to be informed!